 Ground Beef Jerky

 This beef jerky is the perfect ground beef jerky.
-It has the most amazing, soft texture, making it a perfect alternative if you like your jerky a bit softer than the classic whole muscle jerky.
+It has the most amazing, soft texture, making it a perfect alternative to classic jerky.
+It does have the whole muscle you get with traditional jerky, so it’s extra soft.
 This jerky has a classic, “original” jerky flavor with a hint of sweet, a hint of spice, and great savory flavor.

-While this recipe is written for extremely lean ground beef, it works great with other ground meats like venison, elk, pork, and turkey.
-Just make sure the ground meat your using is lean.
+While this recipe is written for extremely lean ground beef, it works great with other ground meats.
+You can easily substitute the beef for venison, elk, pork, or turkey.
+Just make sure the ground meat you’re using is lean.
 If the meat is too fatty, it will likely crumble apart instead of binding together.

 Dehydrating Ground Beef Jerky

-This ground beef jerky recipe is written for dehydrating in a smoker for approximately 3 hours until the jerky is dry and bends without breaking.
+This ground beef jerky recipe is written for the smoker.
+This process takes approximately 3 hours for dry jerky which bends without breaking.

 This jerky also works in a dehydrator or oven, if you don’t have a smoker.
 If making in a dehydrator – make sure to follow the manufacturer’s instructions as each dehydrator is a bit different.
 You may want to add 1 teaspoon of liquid smoke if you cook in a dehydrator.